maisonobe/exec-maven-plugin-issue/README.md

-This project is a minimal reproducer for an issue with exec-maven-plugin.
+This project is a minimal reproducer for [issue 327](https://github.com/mojohaus/exec-maven-plugin/issues/327) with exec-maven-plugin.

 The issue is a ClassNotFoundException that is triggered as some class seem to be loaded dynamically when the looging is shut down.